Facebook shuts New Zealand party's page ahead of election

 Advance NZ's posts have been shared 148,000 times, compared with fewer than 110,000 combined for the mainstream parties, according to the CrowdTangle data.

+However, the huge online presence does not appear to have translated into votes, with an opinion poll released Thursday putting Advance NZ's support at just one percent.

-AFP fact-checkers have debunked two of his party's most popular claims: that the government was authorising the military to enter private residences and planning forced vaccinations.
+AFP fact-checkers have debunked two of the party's most popular claims: that the government was authorising the military to enter private residences and planning forced vaccinations.

-The latter claim was made in a campaign video that selectively edited statements from lawmakers, resulting in parliament's privileges committee condemning "blatant doctoring" of footage and demanding it be taken down.
+The latter claim was made in a campaign video that selectively edited statements from lawmakers, resulting in parliamentary authorities condemning "blatant doctoring" of footage and demanding it be taken down.

-On Thursday, New Zealand's Advertising Standards Authority order the party to withdraw fliers making similar claims, calling them "misleading and irresponsible".
+On Thursday, New Zealand's Advertising Standards Authority ordered the party to withdraw fliers making similar claims, calling them "misleading and irresponsible".

-Te Kahika accused Prime Minister Jacinda Ardern, who is expected to win Saturday's election due largely to her government's success containing coronavirus, of being behind Facebook's decision to remove the page.
+Te Kahika accused Ardern, who is expected to win Saturday's election due largely to her government's success containing coronavirus, of being behind Facebook's decision to remove the page.

 "This is not North Korea, this is not China, but the way this government's behaving you'd think it is," he said.